Computer History Museum

-The Computer History Museum (CHM) is a museum of computer history, located in Mountain View, California.
-The museum presents stories and artifacts of Silicon Valley and the information age, and explores the computing revolution and its impact on society.
+The Computer History Museum (CHM) is a computer museum in Mountain View, California.
+The museum presents stories and artifacts of Silicon Valley and the Information Age, and explores the computing revolution and its impact on society.

 History

 The museum's origins date to 1968 when Gordon Bell began a quest for a historical collection and, at that same time, others were looking to preserve the Whirlwind computer.
 The resulting Museum Project had its first exhibit in 1975, located in a converted coat closet in a DEC lobby.
-In 1978, the museum, now The Digital Computer Museum (TDCM), moved to a larger DEC lobby in Marlborough, Massachusetts.
+In 1978, the museum, now The Digital Computer Museum (TDCM), moved to a larger DEC lobby in Marlborough, Massachusetts and opened to the public in September 1979.
 Maurice Wilkes presented the first lecture at TDCM in 1979 – the presentation of such lectures has continued to the present time.

 TDCM incorporated as The Computer Museum (TCM) in 1982.
 In 1984, TCM moved to Boston, locating on Museum Wharf.

 In 1996/1997, the TCM History Center (TCMHC) was established; a site at Moffett Field was provided by NASA (an old building that was previously the Naval Base furniture store) and a large number of artifacts were shipped there from TCM.

 In 1999, TCMHC incorporated and TCM ceased operation, shipping its remaining artifacts to TCMHC in 2000.
-The name TCM had been retained by the Boston Museum of Science so, in 2000, the name TCMHC was changed to Computer History Museum (CHM).
+The name TCM had been retained by the Boston Museum of Science, so the name TCMHC was changed to Computer History Museum (CHM) in 2000.

 In 2002, CHM opened its new building, previously occupied by Silicon Graphics, at 1401 N. Shoreline Blvd in Mountain View, California, to the public.

+In 2009, CHM hosted the National Inventors Hall of Fame's annual induction ceremony, the venue significant as that year's fifteen inductees were all contributors to semiconductor technology and 2009 marked the golden jubilee of the integrated circuit.

 The facility was later heavily renovated and underwent a two-year $19 million makeover before reopening in January 2011.

 John Hollar, a former media executive, was appointed CEO in July 2008.
 Dan'l Lewin, a former technology executive, replaced Hollar as CEO in March 2018.
+CHM appointed former NASA Communications Leader Marc Etkind as its next President and Chief Executive Officer on February 19th, 2025.

+Public programs

+The Computer History Museum hosts regular public programs (currently under the "CHM Live" banner) with notable leaders (past and present) from Silicon Valley and the global tech sector, including past speakers such as Bill Gates, Mark Zuckerberg, Reid Hoffman, Elon Musk, and Eric Schmidt, as well as academics, historians, and others on the impact of technology.
+The Museum also produces special events marking key anniversaries, such as the 40th Anniversary of the Apple Macintosh and the 50th Anniversary of Ethernet, featuring panels reflecting on the history and impact of key computing technologies.
+Recordings of the Museum's past events are viewable on its YouTube channel.

+The Museum also hosts TechFest events for families.